epsi-rns/epsi-rns.github.io/_posts/system/2017/2017-08-28-docker-arch-alpm.markdown

 #### Test

 Removing <code>groff-base</code>.
-We ahve already discuss this on package removal.
+We have already discuss this on package removal.

 {% highlight bash %}
 $ pacman --remove groff